 Student Automobile Regulations - Each student driving a vehicle to Chatham High School must display a Chatham High School Parking Permit.
 Students must secure permission from the administration before they will be permitted to park on the school grounds.
 Violators will receive three days of In-School Suspension for the first offense.
 Subsequent offenses will result in one or more days of suspension from school.
 Applications may be picked up at school in the main office.
-Due to limited student parking, only seniors and juniors will be allowed to purchase decals.
+Due to limited student parking, seniors and juniors will be allowed to purchase decals; remaining decals will then be open to sophomores.
 If the application is approved and school fees and all indebtedness to the school have been paid, a parking decal will be issued that must be displayed in and properly adhered to the rear window.
 The cost of each decal will be \$30.
 The cost to register additional vehicles is also \$30.